-Dermatologists often employ photodynamic therapy in the treatment of pre-cancerous skin lesions.
+Dermatologists often employ photodynamic therapy of cancer in the treatment of pre-cancerous skin lesions.
 This type of therapy affects the metabolisms of haem in diseased skin cells which is also observed in types of rare genetic disorders known as porphyrias.

-While photodynamic therapy is highly effective in treating pre-cancerous skin growths, it can also be extremely painful for patients where just 40 seconds of treatments can lead to unbearable pain.
+While photodynamic therapy treatment is highly effective in treating pre-cancerous skin growths, it can also be extremely painful for patients where just 40 seconds of treatments can lead to unbearable pain.
 Why this type of treatment caused pain remained fairly unknown up until recently.

 Luckily, the new study which was published in The Journal of Neuroscience has finally shed some light on the mysterious pain caused by harmless forms of light used in photodynamic therapy.
 These new findings may be beneficial in the development of pain treatments to go along with photodynamic therapy.

 Furthermore, the findings could serve to further our understanding of porphyrias and to help in the development of treatment.

 A team of researchers at the FAU’s Institute of Physiology and Pathophysiology has conducted a study on the mechanisms that lead to pain from photodynamic therapy.
 The international group of researchers conducted the study on a group of volunteers by exposing their skin to laser pointer that emitted dark blue light.